 If the consent is withdrawn or if there is otherwise a justified objection against the use or the Processing of such personal data, TNP will ensure that the personal data is no longer processed.

 Storage and processing of personal data by us and third party service providers

 TNP may store your personal information in electronic format using TNP’s own secure on-site servers or other internally hosted technology.
 Your personal data may also be stored by third parties, via cloud services or other technology, with whom TNP has contracted with, to support TNP’s business operations.

 TNP’s third party service providers, including data storage and processing providers, may from time to time also have access to a data subject’s personal data in connection with purposes for which the personal data was initially collected to be processed.

-TNP will ensure that such third party service providers will process the personal data in accordance with the provisions of the policy set out in this policy and all other relevant internal policies and procedures and POPIA.
+TNP will ensure that such third party service providers will process the personal data in accordance with the provisions of the policy set out in this policy and all other relevant internal policies and procedures, GDPR and POPIA.

-Your personal data may be Processed in South Africa or another country where TNP, its affiliates and their third party service providers maintain servers and facilities and TNP will take steps, including by way of contracts, to ensure that it continues to be protected, regardless of its location, in a manner consistent with the standards of protection required under applicable law.
+Your personal data may be Processed in the where TNP, its affiliates and their third party service providers maintain servers and facilities and TNP will take steps, including by way of contracts, to ensure that it continues to be protected, regardless of its location, in a manner consistent with the standards of protection required under applicable law.